 - Some material can be "mathy"

 - Much like Calculus, practice is handy

 - Short: ~3 theory + 1 coding per HW

 - You have one week to do each one

+Usually available in advance ...

 - Long: analysis of real C programs

 - NB: I will offer suggestions and comments on your English prose.